mvandevander/duet/README.md

 # duetgame
-A puzzle platforming game for two players (doesn't include level files)
+Duet is a puzzle platforming game for two players.
+This is the game code, its engine and level editor.
+Does not include any assets or levels.

-Also the level editor for said game.
+All is written in C++, using SDL for platform support and OpenGL for rendering.